 Spreading all over Bali are some wonderful shopping areas that you can spend days at browsing the many different shops.
 Most of the popular hotels and resorts are situated in the south of the island and Kuta has long been the hub of tourist activity, so it is natural that the most commercial and popular shopping area has been developed here.
 The other area in Bali that offers a different shopping experience is Ubud.
-Ubud is the cultural and artistic center of Bali and this is where you will find exquisite art works to take home.
+Ubud is the cultural and artistic center of Bali and this is where you will find exquisite art works and Bali home decor to take home.
 Bali shopping is not just a matter of going into a store, picking something and paying for it, it is meant to be more fun than that and bargaining is a great way to enhance the experience.

 Kuta is definitely a Mecca for all tourists and locals alike that want to be dressed in the latest trends offered by international as well as local Balinese designer brands.
 Kuta beach is lined with shops selling all types of swimwear, surfing gear leather goods, pirated CD’s and DVD’s as well as handmade handicrafts.
 Even the side alleys have small shops that you can buy souvenirs normally at a reduced price.

 Prices can vary dramatically from store to store and location to location, so it is a good idea to browse around before buying anything.
 Quality of items can vary as well and you need to make sure you are paying a reasonable price for the item.
 The shops are full of Balinese crafts that are not really unique and are mass produced, for original arts and crafts it is better to take a trip up to the mountain and visit Ubud.
 Towards the end of the peak season, many of the stores will have clearance sales where you can get massive discounts.